-Notes to the Parent Company Financial Statements (continued) For the year ended 31 December 2022
+Notes to the Parent Company Financial Statements (continued)

 These separate financial statements of the Parent Company have been prepared on the going concern basis.
 The going concern assessment of Autolus Therapeutics plc has been prepared by the Board at the group level.
 The Parent Company's going concern disclosures are the same as those of the consolidated financial statements.
 Refer to Note 2, "Going Concern" in the Autolus Therapeutics plc consolidated financial statements.